volopasse/Ramblings-of-a-hackintosher/Audio.md

 ## Troubleshooting
 If you see them but audio is not working, try one of the different layouts that corresponds to your codec.

 If you don't see any audio devices at all.
 Download [IOREG](http://mac.softpedia.com/get/System-Utilities/IORegistryExplorer.shtml) and search for `HDEF`.
-If you don't get any results, search for `HDAS` and `HZAL`.
+If you don't get any results, search for `HDAS` and `AZAL`.

 If you get a result with either, go to the ACPI section and click the `List Of Patches` dropdown button.
 Select either `change AZAL to HDEF` or `change HDAS to HDEF`.
 Reboot and see if audio devices are present and audio output is working.